grantj-re3/HandyOtherDoco/MathsQuizzes/quiz01_Covid19_PhysicalDistancing.md

    metres to give the maximum number of people [P] permitted in that room.
 Can you find any 2 dimensional arrangement/layout of the maximum number of people [P] such that each person is 1.5m or more from their nearest neighbour?
+[That is, I am asking if is it possible to comply with the 1.5m rule if you have the maximum number of people in a large room.]

    - In other words, I'm looking for a pattern of arranging the people in an arbitrarily large room - so I am not expecting